jborjon/jborjon.github.io/about-page-notes.md

 Mention Spanish somewhere.

-Don't tell them how awesome you are; tell them how awesome they can be through you.Tell them what jobs to be done you so
+Don't tell them how awesome you are; tell them how awesome they can be through you.
+Tell them what jobs to be done you solve.

+Share your personality type (the rarest type!).

 ## For a Video